cake-tech/cakewallet-guides/docs/advanced-features/authentication.md

 ## Cake 2FA

 {: .warning}
 Read this entire section carefully to understand the benefits and risks of the Cake 2FA feature.
-Cake 2FA is a **nontraditional TOTP implementation**, since there are no Cake Wallet servers to verify your app login attempts.
+Cake 2FA is a **nontraditional TOTP implementation**, since there are no Cake Wallet servers to verify your app authentication attempts.

 In security settings, you can optionally enable Cake 2FA. **Cake 2FA serves as a secondary line of defense for your wallets, but it is a defense that is ONLY useful for casual cases.
 It will NOT protect your wallet from sophisticated attackers.**